UKP-SQuARE/square-core/README.md

 ## Add New Skills

 ### Step 1: Hosting New Skills
 - If you want to add new skills to the [public service](https://square.ukp-lab.de/), please follow the skill-package examples (e.g. [skills/qa-retrieve-span-skill](skills/qa-retrieve-span-skill)) and submit yours via a [pull request](https://github.com/UKP-SQuARE/square-core/pulls).
-We will make it running after code review;
+We will make it run after code review;
 - It is also OK to host the skill yourself somewhere else.
 The only thing that matters here is to provide a URL and also match the argument formats.

 ### Step 2: Register the Skill